Anku5hk/Programmers_guide_to_Python/book.md

 my_stack.pop() # remove at top
 ```
 #### 2. Queue
-similarly can be easily implemented using lists.
+Similarly Queue can also be easily implemented using lists.
 ```Python
 my_queue = []
 ## add/remove operation